jiyutake/womp/README.md

 ### Installation

+> [!WARNING]
+> Running the config will override `~/.Xresources`, back it up if you would like to keep your current xresources safe.

 To install, clone this folder anywhere, preferably in a directory under `~/.config/eww/`.
 Then run `./bin/womp.sh start`
 ```
 mkdir -p ~/.config/eww/womp